OverallGod/ENetJavaWrapper/README.md

 **No Changes**

-ENetJavaLib : Just run the build.sh inside the ENetJavaLib and you're good to go!
+ENetJavaLib : Just run the `build.sh` inside the **ENetJavaLib** and you're good to go!

 ENetJava : Open in any IDE that you prefer, and build it normally

 **With Changes**

-ENetJavaLib : If you're willing to make some changes you'll have to know the basic knowledge of JNI, Java, and C. If you're willing to modify the lib then open the **ENetJavaLib** on NetBeans linux (**DO NOT OPEN ON WINDOWS NETBEANS**) and make your changes, the project should be working out of the box.
-The netbeans is only used as the IDE not for compilling, if you want to build it.
+ENetJavaLib : If you're willing to make some changes you'll have to know the basic knowledge of JNI, Java, and C. If you're willing to modify the lib then open the **ENetJavaLib** on NetBeans and make your changes, the project should be working out of the box, you can also use **Visual Studio Code** for windows.
+The code editor is only used as the editing tools not for compilling, if you want to compile it.
 Run the `build.sh` file instead.

 ENetJava : For the java version, you can open it on NetBeans or IntelliJ and you can build it normally its just a normal java project, nothing else.

+## Update log

+> [23/03/2019] Added Windows support and massive code cleanup!